BouazzaSE/algorithmica/content/english/hpc/cpu-cache/latency.md

 Compared to linear iteration, it is *much* slower — by multiple orders of magnitude — to visit all elements of an array this way.
 Not only does it make [SIMD](/hpc/simd) impossible, but it also [stalls the pipeline](/hpc/pipelining), creating a large traffic jam of instructions, all waiting for a single piece of data to be fetched from the memory.

-This performance anti-pattern is known as *pointer chasing*, and it is very frequent in data structures, especially those written high-level languages that use lots of heap-allocated objects and pointers to them necessary for dynamic typing.
+This performance anti-pattern is known as *pointer chasing*, and it is very frequent in data structures, especially those written in high-level languages that use lots of heap-allocated objects and pointers to them necessary for dynamic typing.

 ![](../img/latency-throughput.svg)